-Ambrisentan is used in the treatment of pulmonary hypertension (high pressure in the blood vessels of lungs)
+Ambrisentan is used in the treatment of pulmonary arterial hypertension (PAH).

-Peripheral edema, Sinus inflammation, Flushing (sense of warmth in the face, ears, neck and trunk), Nasal congestion
+Sinus inflammation, Nasal congestion (stuffy nose), Peripheral edema, Flushing (sense of warmth in the face, ears, neck and trunk)

 Available Medicine for Ambrisentan

 ₹1829 to ₹29922 variant(s)

 VolibrisGlaxo SmithKline Pharmaceuticals Ltd

 ₹1450 to ₹23502 variant(s)